Value-added tax (VAT)

 Exports are not subject to any taxes, and there are almost no prohibitions regarding the type of goods to be exported.
 On the contrary, several instruments are offered to promote exports, such as the reimbursement of taxes.
 For VAT on exports, please see VAT above.

 The exporter may also recover internal taxes that are added to the cost of the products exported.
 The amount to be reimbursed is a percentage (3% or 6% depending on the type of product) of the export customs value.
-Additionally, temporary admission consists of the import of raw materials, pieces, motors, package material, and other industrial input, free of customs duties or taxes.
+Additionally, temporary admission is a regime that consists of the import of raw materials, pieces, motors, package material, and other industrial input, free of customs duties or taxes.
 To be subject to this regime, the company has to export the finished goods within 18 months from the introduction of the exempt goods or materials.
 The subsequent local sale of such finished goods is not entitled to this benefit.

 Excise tax (IMESI)